learnbyexample/cli-computing/cli_computing.md

 > xerox apple regex go sea
 > ```

-Use `-d` option to change the input delimiter from whitespace to some other single character.
+You can use the `-d` option to specify a custom single character input delimiter.
 For example:

 ```bash
 $ printf '1,2,3,4,5,6' | xargs -d, -n3